 I wrote a book!: the Ultimate Travel Journal for Kids – available May 21

 You know how there are those projects that you always want to do but you keep putting off?
 One of them for me was writing a book.
 I never really wanted to write a novel or scholarly work, but I’ve always wanted to make a book for kids.
 And I did it!
-The Ultimate Travel Journal for Kids is live on Amazon for pre-order and hits the shelves May 21, 2019.
+The Ultimate Travel Journal for Kids hit the shelves on May 21, 2019.
 Today, it’s one of the Travel Channel‘s 15 Best Travel Gift Ideas for Kids!